KevinJump/uSync-Legacy/docs/getting-started.md

 - Dictionary Items
 - Member Types *(disabled by default)*

-the export will be put in the ```uSync/data``` folder within your umbraco site.
+the export will be placed in the ```uSync/data``` folder within your Umbraco site.

 ## Export On Save / Delete
-Once usync is running it will listen for events related to saving or deleting of items within umbraco.
+Once uSync is running it will listen for events related to saving or deleting of items within Umbraco.

 Every time you save and item uSync will write out an export file for the item in the uSync/data folder.

-When you delete an item - a entry is made into the ```uSyncActions.config``` file that tracks deletes. this file is used during an import, to process the delete on other umbraco instances.
+When you delete an item - an entry is made into the ```uSyncActions.config``` file that tracks deletes.
+This file is used during an import, to process the delete on other Umbraco instances.

 ## Import On Startup
-by default uSync will run an import everytime your umbraco site starts (or the application pool refreshes).
+By default, uSync will run an import every time your Umbraco site starts (or the application pool refreshes).

-During an import uSync looks at the files in teh uSync/data folder and compares them with the items within the umbraco site.
+During an import uSync looks at the files in the uSync/data folder and compares them with the items within the Umbraco site.

-If there are any diffrences then uSync applies the values from disk to Umbraco, so this way things are kept in sync.
+If there are any differences then uSync applies the values from disk to Umbraco, so this way things are kept in sync.

 ## uSync Dashboard